tim-beatham/pub_quiz/README.md

 When creating a quiz the user is asked to enter a series of questions and answers.
 They have to provide at least one question and answer and they have to provide a title of the quiz.

-From here they can then preview the quiz and consequently make a POST request to back end API.
-The back end then stores the quiz in a MongoDB database.
+From here they can then preview the quiz and consequently make a POST request to the back-end API.
+The back-end then stores the quiz in a MongoDB database.

 ## Creating A Game